078 – The Accusative case (introduction)

 (lit. – They say about him, that he is a good specialist)

 (object, about whom?)

-Practice all today’s examples with the audio track.
+Make sure to memorize the prepositions used with the Accusative case and practice all today’s examples with the audio track.